nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 <!-- markdownlint-enable MD013 -->

-A Gen 4 NVMe SSD advertising 7,000 MB/s on the box?
-When the OS is booting and reading thousands of small scattered files, it effectively operates at ~70–80 MB/s — roughly 1% of its headline speed.
-The drive isn't broken.
-The task is random, and random performance has a completely different ceiling.
+A Gen 4 NVMe SSD advertising 7,000 MB/s on the box can deliver far less when a workload reads thousands of small, scattered files.
+The drive is not broken: sequential bandwidth and random-I/O throughput are different measurements, and the latter also depends on queue depth, block size, firmware, and the host.

 ([Source](https://www.oscooshop.com/blogs/blogs/ssd-sequential-vs-random-speed))

-The core insight is that **most of those 500 nodes are garbage**.
-A room with 1M state events has produced ~4.5M HAMT nodes (4-5 per state change), but the current-state closure is maybe a thousand.
-If you could read only the reachable nodes in order, the entire operation becomes a single sequential scan.
+The core hypothesis is that a large share of historical nodes is unreachable from a workload's chosen roots.
+If the reachable closure is small and the repacker places it in the order that walk consumes it, the walk approaches a sequential scan.
+That must be measured against real room histories: a current state traversal, backfill, and auth-chain walk do not necessarily want the same order.

 ## Packfile format